rapid7/insightconnect-plugins/carbon_black_response/help.md

 # Requirements

-* Example: Requires an API Key from Carbon Black Response
+* Requires an API Key from Carbon Black Response

 # Documentation